Sellebjergen/KyberCrystals/KyberCrystals/notes.md

   * 2 versions
 * euclidian gcd function implementation???
 * Read this seemingly good introduction to Kyber https://cryptopedia.dev/posts/kyber/
+* (maybe) A bit of theory about how AES works and why that is quantum secure?
+* Recovering the private key requires to solve the module-learning-with-errors problem

 ## Questions for Diego
 1. first